AnthonyRonning/Agora/README.md

-# Blockstack Todo App
+# BlockMart

-> A simple Vue.js Todo app built for the decentralized web.
+> A simple Vue.js marketplace app built for the decentralized web.

 ## Build Setup